-- 1) To receive a Master of Christian Counseling degree at VACU, a student must complete total 73 credits including 4 credits of field education with C (2.0) or above GPA on all courses taken. - 2) The student must complete the field education requirements with a satisfactory grade. - 3) The conduct and attitude of the student must be satisfactory according to the norms of the Scripture and the Westminster Standards. - 4) The students must fulfill all financial obligations, including the graduation fee of \$300, to the university.
+- 1) To receive a Master of Christian Counseling degree at VACU, a student must complete a total 72 credits including 3 credits of field education with C (2.0) or above GPA. - 2) The student must complete the field education requirements with a satisfactory grade. - 3) The conduct and attitude of the student must be satisfactory according to the norms of the Scripture and the Westminster Standards. - 4) The students must fulfill all financial obligations, including the graduation fee of \$300, to the university.
 The student must submit a formal request for graduation before the designated deadline, normally in the beginning of the last academic year.
 Ordinarily, degrees will be awarded at the conclusion of the spring semester but may be granted in December.